LtAirman/ChargeFieldTopics/README.md

 + The proton count for a given slot is indicated by the right side number in the center atomic configuration and side columns.

-+ The vertical, | or horizontal --- characters between the two numbers indicate the direction of the protons' equatorial emission planes viewed edgewise, orthogonal to the proton's spin axis.
++ The X, Y or Z characters between the two numbers indicate the direction of the protons' equatorial emission planes viewed edgewise, orthogonal to the proton's spin axis.

 + Slot 1 is connected to the four front(10,14)/back(11,15) left(9,13)
 /right(8,12), directions which spins as a single group called the